HTTP API

 Incoming HTTP requests are handled by a Rust warp

-server in the core http_server:distro:sys
+server in the core http-server:distro:sys

 process.